opencryptoki/libzpc/README.md

 Introduction {#index}
 ===

-The IBM Z Protected-key Crypto library `libzpc` is an open-source library targeting the 64-bit Linux on IBM Z (s390x) platform.
+The IBM Z Protected-key Crypto library `libzpc` is an open-source library targeting the 64-bit Linux on IBM Z and IBM LinuxOne platforms.
 It provides interfaces for cryptographic primitives.
 The underlying implementations make use of z/Architecture's extensive performance-boosting hardware support and its *protected-key* feature which ensures that key material is never present in main memory at any time.

 The `libzpc` source is hosted on [GitHub](https://github.com/opencryptoki/libzpc).